 L'Anse Creuse Public Schools is maintained by the taxpayers of four townships (Harrison, Clinton, Chesterfield, and Macomb Townships) and small portions of the cities of Mount Clemens and St. Clair Shores.
-The taxable assessed valuations (TAVs) of these properties increased an average of 5.3 percent from the prior year.
+The taxable assessed valuations (TAVs) of these properties increased an average of 4.5 percent from the prior year.
 This increase in TAVs has a direct effect on the amount of revenue the School District will receive in state aid from the Michigan Department of Education.
 As the townships' TAVs increase, the local portion of revenue increases, and the Michigan Department of Education's portion of the foundation allowance decreases.

 On March 15, 1994, Michigan voters went to the polls to vote on school funding reform.
 The ballot proposal passed, amending the State of Michigan Constitution.
 State Aid Act 5123, Sec.
 20, (1) provides basic foundation allowance and a formula for a supplemental allowance for 1994-1995.
 Sec.
-20, (2) is the language for the base allowance for 2018-2019.
+20, (2) is the language for the base allowance for 2019-2020.
 Sec.
 147, (2) mandates the shifting of the employer's share for employee Social Security and state retirement costs previously paid by the State to the local district.
 The Michigan Public School Employees' Retirement System (MPSERS) underwent massive reform during the 2013 fiscal year.
 As a result of the reform, employees have options in which to choose for retirement.
 Based on an employee's retirement choice, the MPSERS contribution rate can range from 20.96% to 27.16%.

 L'Anse Creuse Public Schools is primarily made up of residential communities.
 The major industries are industrial and retail.
 One of the four communities within the district boundaries experienced an increase and three experienced a decrease in the issuance of single family building permits.
-Chesterfield Township shows a decrease of 39.6% in growth for 2017 and 2018.
-Macomb Township also showed a decrease of 25% in the number of single family building permits over the previous year, as did Harrison Township (65%).
-Clinton Township showed an increase of 31% from 2017 to 2018.
+Chesterfield Township shows a decrease of 15.96% in growth for 2018 and 2019.
+Macomb Township also showed a decrease of 3.62% in the number of single family building permits over the previous year, as did Clinton Township (69.1%).
+Harrison Township showed an increase of 63.6%.

 L'Anse Creuse Public Schools owns and maintains 21 buildings, of which two are used for administrative and support services.
 Buildings were constructed between 1954 and 2013.
-In addition, improvements to buildings totaling approximately \$174,000,000 have been made in the past 14 years.
+In addition, improvements to buildings totaling approximately \$174,000,000 have been made in the past 15 years.